-Given the increasing risk and continued low returns from short-term unsecured bank investments, the PCC aims to further diversify into more secure and/or higher yielding asset classes during 2016/17.
-This is especially the case for the estimated £5m that is available for longer-term investment.
-The majority of the Authorities surplus cash is currently invested in short-term unsecured bank deposits, and certificates of deposit.
-This diversification will represent a continuation of the new strategy adopted in 2015/16.
+Strategy: Given the increasing risk and very low returns from short-term unsecured bank investments, the PCC aims to further diversify into more secure and/or higher yielding asset classes during 2018/19.
+This diversification will represent a continuation of the new strategy adopted in 2017/18.